omaroswr/ZTP_lab_build/lab_build_4_day2_policies.md

 ## Create new manifests to be used by day2 policy:

 While exploring day-2 policies, lets make use of the ability to create custom manifests as well.
-The following will be creatged and placed in source-crsdirectory.
+The following will be created and placed in source-crs directory.

 ```